latest nhpb_banner 1__compressed2

 The national non-profit headquarters of the Urban League has dozens of other offices in the nation and throughout Arizona.
 While the programs can change based on funding levels and location, each center is focused on the low income and poor.
 Click here for more on the Urban League.

 The Salvation Army has many social service centers and thrift stores in the county.
-They offer numerous financial resources and programs.
-Get financial help for paying your rent, utilities, and prescription medications.
-The agency also provides free clothing, household items, holiday assistance and meals, and also pastoral counseling.
+They offer numerous financial resources.
+Get financial help for paying your rent, utilities, and vouchers for medications when a crisis strikes.
+The agency also provides free clothing, household items, as well as free holiday assistance and meals.
 Or learn about back to school supply giveaways in Pima County or free Christmas toys for kids.

 • Several other Salvation Army centers operate in Pima County and Tucson Arizona.
-One of the main resources administered is known as Family Services, and this program can provide emergency funds for a number of basic needs.
+One of the main resources administered is known as Family Services, and the goal is emergency help with bills as well as stability.
 Credit counseling and life skills management is also offered.
 Find more details on Tucson Salvation Army centers.

-• Saints Peter & Paul Catholic Church – Regardless of religion, stop by for free food and utility payment assistance.
+• Saints Peter & Paul Catholic Church assists struggling people in Pima County.
+Regardless of religion, stop by for free food and utility payment assistance.
 The elderly, disabled and single moms in Pima County among others will get help.
 The services cover people within parish boundaries.
 Address is 1946 E Lee St, Tucson, AZ 85719-4337, call (520) 327-6015

 • One of the best places to turn to is Catholic Community Services.
 They run their own programs, and can refer people to others.
 They provide emergency aid, counseling, senior programs, access to health care, and much more.
 Women facing DV, migrants, seniors and others will get free stuff or emergency hardship funds.
 Dial 1-800-234-0344

 Arizona Youth Partnership offers assistance to those facing eviction and the currently homeless.
-Financial assistance, sometimes in the form of a loan, may be for paying rent or security deposits.
+Financial assistance, sometimes in the form of a loan may be for paying rent or security deposits.
 Other services includes job search assistance, life skills programs and also use of free computer labs.
-13644 N Sandario Rd, Marana, AZ 85653-8579.
+The location is 7575 W Twin Peaks Rd #165, Tucson, AZ 85743.
 Call (520) 744-9595.

 • Emergency homeless prevention and rehousing programs rely on federal government HUD grants as well as coordination among a number of organizations in Pima County.
 Charities, churches, and social service offices partner together to help stop evictions or utility disconnections.
 Services include grants for paying electric bills or rent, motel vouchers, shelters, and information on specialty services, such as assistance for veterans or single mothers.
 Learn more homeless prevention and rehousing in Pima County.

 Air Force Aid Society in Pima County can support both active duty and retired military personnel.
 The agency can offer emergency financial assistance for a variety of needs.
 This can include rent, security deposits, food, car repairs, medical costs and more.
 The agency may also have funds to pay for travel if there is a death in the family.
-Any aid paid out to qualified Pima County families may be as a loan or a grant.
-Address is 5355 E Granite St, Airman & Family Readiness Center Bldg 2441, Tucson, AZ 85707-3526, call (520) 228-5690.
+Any money paid out to qualified Pima County families may be as a loan or a grant.
+Address is 5355 E Granite St, Airman & Family Readiness Center, Tucson, AZ 85707-3526, call (520) 228-5690.

 • Project Action for Veterans is based in Tucson.
 There are charity and government benefit programs are for veterans and their families in Pima County.
-Case management and financial assistance is for utility bills, rent, deposit, moving costs.
+Case management and financial assistance is for utility bills, rent, deposits as well as moving costs.
 The program is run by Primavera Foundation.
 There are free grants too.
 Other resources include job training and child care assistance.
-(520) 308-3093
+Call (520) 308-3093

 Pima County Chicanos Por La Causa provides social services and assistance.
 A focus is on seniors and immigrants, but others facing poverty may also qualify.
 Self-sufficiency includes job training at Workforce centers as well as ESL classes.
 Housing ranges from low income apartments / transitional centers to emergency cash assistance for back rent.
 They are also a HUD agency for mortgage counseling, provide home delivered meals, and other aid.
 More on financial help from Chicanos Por La Causa.

-Arizona Housing & Prevention Services Pima County - The Arizona Department of Housing administers resources that include Eviction Prevention and Emergency Homeless Housing (EPEH) Program.
-Assistance programs offered include mortgage foreclosure help, rental eviction prevention, rental security deposits and Utility bill help deposits.
-There is also immediate Energy and Utility assistance.
-Tucson Arizona based.
-Call (602) 771-1000 or 520-498-4613
+Arizona Department of Housing in Pima County helps with housing and related needs.
+The Arizona Department of Housing administers resources that include Eviction Prevention and Emergency Homeless Housing (EPEH) Program.
+Assistance programs offered include mortgage relief, eviction prevention, money to rental security deposits and grants to pay a deposit.
+In addition, they combine the financial help on housing with credit repair, budgeting and long term stability services.
+Location is 1110 W Washington St #280, Phoenix, AZ 85007.
+Call (602) 771-1000

-Ajo Community Services of Pima County – They run the Emergency Services Network (ESN).
+Ajo Community Services of Pima County runs the Emergency Services Network (ESN).
 The program can provide rent, electric and utility assistance.
-The non-profit also accepts applications for resources such as Short Term Crisis Services (STCS), FEMA (Federal Emergency Management Administration), or Utility Repair.
+The non-profit also accepts applications for resources such as Short Term Crisis Services (STCS), FEMA (Federal Emergency Management Administration), or Emergency Utility Repair to an HVAC.

-• Other programs from the center include Replacement and Deposit (URRD) and LIHEAP (Low Income Home Energy Assistance Program).
+• Other programs from the center include Replacement and Deposit (URRD) and LIHEAP (Low Income Home Energy Assistance Program) applications.
 Renters can also apply for HUD housing as well as Section 8 vouchers.
-Rent relief for apartments if offered.
 Address is 120 W Estrella Ave, Ajo, Arizona 85321-2765, call (520) 387-5611

-Tucson Indian Center Emergency Financial Assistance – Programs are not restricted to Native Americans.
-Anyone who needs help can apply for one-time financial assistance for housing expenses such as rent and mortgage payments.
-Funds can prevent homelessness, and utility payment assistance to avoid shut-off of your power.
-Location is 97 E Congress St. Ste 101, Tucson, Arizona 85701-1734, call (520) 884-7131
+Tucson Indian Center also offers a county wide Emergency Financial Assistance Program.
+Programs are not restricted to Native Americans.
+Anyone who needs help can apply for one-time funds to help pay for housing expenses such as rent and mortgage payments.
+Funds can prevent homelessness and there is also utility payment assistance to avoid shut-off of your power.
+Location is 160 N Stone Ave, Tucson, AZ 85701, call (520) 884-7131

-Marana PPEP Human Services Department - Provides direct emergency financial assistance for paying rent and utilities, and can provide referrals for other needed services and charities too.
+Marana PPEP Human Services Department provides direct emergency financial assistance for paying rent and utilities.
+The organization can provide referrals for other needed services and charities too.
 They are a leading non-profit in the region.

-• Other services can include job training, food, and referrals.
+• Other services can include job training, food, and financial literacy workshops.
 Some assistance for those facing eviction may be available as well, including information on transitional housing and security deposit or home loan programs.
 Or look into senior assistance programs.
-Call 520.622.3553 or (520) 616-0236, or learn more PPEP Human Services assistance programs.
+Call 520.622.3553, or learn more PPEP Human Services assistance programs.

-JFCS Emergency Financial Assistance Program – If you are Jewish and also facing a disconnection of your utilities, then you may be able to qualify for financial assistance.
+JFCS Emergency Financial Assistance Program helps people of the Jewish faith.
+If you are Jewish and also facing a disconnection of your utilities, then you may be able to qualify for financial assistance.
 Pima County residents facing an eviction may qualify for rent help.
 The non-profit also provides bus passes, grocery gift cards, and referrals to additional services and charities.

 The organization also collaborates with other non-profit agencies in providing for the basic needs of people who are homeless or near-homeless.
-Note the support is only for the Jewish religion.
 The address is 4301 E 5th St, Tucson, AZ 85711-731 As noted, they only help people of the Jewish Faith.
 Call (520) 795-0300.
 More on assistance from Pima County Jewish Family Services.

-Greater Littletown Human Resource Group – Can help people apply for Low Income Home Energy Assistance Program (LIHEAP).
+Greater Littletown Human Resource Group can help people apply for Low Income Home Energy Assistance Program (LIHEAP).
 Also distributes eye glasses and emergency food boxes.
-6465 S Craycroft Rd, Tucson, Arizona 85756, call (520) 574-2263
+Location is 6465 S Craycroft Rd, Tucson, Arizona 85756, call (520) 574-2263

 Lutheran Services supports Pima County.
 The charity organization offers numerous programs, include housing, shelter, job training, and emergency assistance.
 Contact them for information on their Community Development services.
 Examples of programs are.